-Since our inception, Mr. Gladstone has served as chairman of our Board and chief executive officer.
+Since our inception, Mr. Gladstone has served as chairman of our Board and our chief executive officer.
 The Board believes that our chief executive officer is best situated to serve as chairman because he is the director most familiar with our business and industry, and most capable of effectively identifying strategic priorities and leading the discussion and execution of strategy.
 In addition, Mr. Adelgren, one of our independent directors, serves as the Lead Director for all meetings of our independent directors held in executive session.
 The Lead Director has the responsibility of presiding at all executive sessions of the Board, consulting with the chairman and chief executive officer on Board and committee meeting agendas, acting as a liaison between management and the independent directors and facilitating teamwork and communication between the independent directors and management.

-The Board believes the combined role of chairman and chief executive officer, together with an independent Lead Director, is in the best interest of stockholders because it provides the appropriate balance between strategic development and independent oversight of management.
+The Board believes the combined role of chairman and chief executive officer, together with having an independent Lead Director, is in the best interest of stockholders because it provides the appropriate balance between strategic development and independent oversight of management.

-Our Board has four committees: an Audit Committee, a Compensation Committee, an Executive Committee and an Ethics, Nominating and Corporate Governance Committee.
+Our Board has five committees: an Audit Committee, a Compensation Committee, an Executive Committee, an Offering Committee and an Ethics, Nominating and Corporate Governance Committee.
 The following table shows the current composition of each of the committees of the Board:

-Ethics, Nominating and
+Name Audit Compensation Executive Offering Ethics, Nominating and Corporate Governance

-Name Audit Compensation Executive Corporate Governance
+Paul W. Adelgren † X Х

-Paul W. Adelgren † X X
+Terry Lee Brubaker Х Х

-Terry Lee Brubaker X
+David A. R. Dullum

-Michela English X
+Terry Earhart Х Х

-David Gladstone X
+Michela English Х

-John H. Outland X X
+David Gladstone X X

-Anthony W. Parker X X
+John H. Outland Х Х

-Gerard Mead(1) X X
+Anthony W. Parker X Х Х

-Jack Reilly X
+John D. Reilly Х